 This past year we invited authors Michael Bronski and Michael Amico to speak with the Yale Medical School community about common misconceptions in LGBT health.
 In addition, we organized a Trans* Health 101 class to educate the Yale healthcare community on trans issues to enable us to become better physicians.
 We will continue collaborating with Yale School of Medicine professors so that together we can build on our successes in making the climate, curriculum, admissions, hospital training, and patient care at Yale School of Medicine more inclusive and supportive of LGBTQ people and their health needs.
 Our challenge in the 2014-2015 school year is to continue educating Yale's healthcare professionals (and professionals-in-training) on LGBT health issues and augmenting their skills to help them become even more effective caregivers and advocates.

 The Phagocytes organization was created in the fall of 2004 to remedy a perceived lack of organization and community among the LGBT health professional schools at Yale.
 Formerly, a group called the Lambda Health Alliance had existed at Yale but had gradually become less active over time.
-In 2007 the Phagocytes added "Gay-Straight Medical Alliance."
+In 2007 the Phagocytes became the "Gay-Straight Medical Alliance."
 Although the group originally consisted mainly of self-identified LGBT students and allies at the medical school, it has since expanded to include students from the other health professional schools at Yale, resident and attending physicians, as well as Yale School of Medicine staff and administration.

 Gay @ Yale Med and in New Haven